-W.2.2 Write informative/explanatory texts in which they introduce a topic, use facts and definitions to develop points, and provide a concluding statement or section.
+W.IW.2.2.
+Write informative/explanatory texts to examine a topic and convey ideas and information.

 L.2.4.A&E: Determine or clarify the meaning of unknown and multiple-meaning words and phrases based on grade 2 reading and content, choosing flexibly from an array of strategies (context clues & glossary)